Enex-space/Enex-guides/how-to-use/harvest-farms.md

 ## Introducing Harvest Farms

 **Harvest Farms** is a yield farming mechanism.
-Analogous to a traditional bank deposit, tt allows a user to receive rewards for providing liquidity to **ENEX.SPACE** DEX via [Pools](pool.md) for a given period of time.
+Analogous to a traditional bank deposit, it allows a user to receive rewards for providing liquidity to **ENEX.SPACE** DEX via [Pools](pool.md) for a given period of time.
 The rationale behind Harvest Farms is to have users keep their liquidity in pools, thus enabling trading on the DeFi platform.

 A user can stake in a farm for a preset duration (determined in blocks) the liquidity provider tokens received after staking tokens in a Pool.
 Rewards are paid out in **$ENX** tokens.